On the poor man's NGDP targeting regime

 1.2 Minor enough that simplifying reality to fit the model would actually enable us to come up with a decent automatic NGDP targeting regime, absent complicated instruments like futures and whatnot.

 1.3 So here it goes.
-You have a Monetary Authority tasked with three duties: husbanding foreign exchange reserves, bailing out failing banks and issuing and buying back consols, the last two of which are the only way it can interact with the local economy and create money for.
+You have a Monetary Authority tasked with three duties: husbanding foreign exchange reserves, bailing out failing banks and issuing and buying back consols, the last two of which are the only way it can interact with the local economy and create money.

 1.4 The first duty is a familiar to any investment firm and of the second I’ve written about previously, so let’s focus on the third.